The Swell Season: History

-On 10 and 11 January 2015, The Swell Season reunited for two concerts at Sejong Center to celebrate re-releasing Once in South Korea.
+On 10 and 11 January 2015, The Swell Season reunited for two concerts at Sejong Center to celebrate the re-release of Once in South Korea.

-In 2021, Hansard confirmed to Variety that The Swell Season would be playing six dates in the U.S in 2022.
+In 2021, Hansard confirmed to Variety that The Swell Season would be playing six dates in the U.S. in 2022.
 Seventeen further dates were announced for 2023.
+Also in 2023, they recorded a number of new songs in Markéta's home studio in Iceland, with one of the songs, titled "The Answer is Yes", released the same year.

-Also in 2023, they recorded a number of new songs in Markéta’s home studio in Iceland, with the first one released being: "(Was it all worth it?)
-The Answer is Yes".
+On 18 March 2025, they released the song "People We Used to Be" along with a fan community called The Hoover Repair Club.
+They released a second single "Stuck in Reverse" on 23 April 2025.
+The two singles were featured on their new album titled Forward, which was released on 11 July 2025.

-On March 18, 2025 they announced a new song "People We Used to Be" along with a fan community called The Hoover Repair Club.
-They released a second single "Stuck in Reverse" on April 23, 2025.
-The two singles will be on a new album, entitled Forward, which is set for a July 11, 2025 release.
+On 29 July 2026, Hansard died in a motorbike crash in Lucan, Dublin at age 56.